 One attendee to this intensive commented: “Wow.
 What a treat this study was!
 I had seriously overlooked this book, barely remembering it was there.
 Since the class, in the past couple of days, this book has been at the forefront of my thoughts.
 Suddenly it’s the ‘little book that could!’
 Truth has come home to my heart through Philemon.”

-This class will meet on Tuesday, February 11.
+This class will meet online on Tuesday, October 26, at 6:30pm (EST).
 Although there is no cost to attend, we’d love to have you register so that we can plan accordingly.Register Now